emandres/luhn-kata/step-3.md

 # Even Digit Value

-Now let's work do the even digit value.
+Now let's work on calculating even digit values.
 As mentioned previously, even digits have a bit more of an algorithm to them.

 1. Double the digit
 2. If the digit is multiple digits, add them together.